by Borgna Brunner

 Since 1995, however, the Irish government—struck by the strange paradox of parts of the world (the U.S., Canada, and Australia) making a bigger hoopla out of St. Patrick Day than the Emerald Isle itself—began a national campaign to transform St. Patrick's Day into an authentic Irish celebration.
 What no doubt also struck the government was something else enticingly green besides shamrocks and beer—all the wonderful money-making opportunities, tourism, and P.R.

-Since then, they've been catching up to the Yanks.
-St. Patrick's Day parades in the U.S. number about 100; in the Republic of Ireland, there are now about 30.
-Even Belfast, which had never before held a parade, began having its own in 1998.
+Every year, more and more people around the world wish they were Irish—it is the national holiday that is celebrated in more countries than any other.
 And once Ireland claimed the holiday as its own, it saw no reason it couldn't change the name to "St. Patrick's Festival," expanding the holiday first to three days, and eventually to a full week.
 Last year, more than one million people showed up for the festivities in Dublin.
-In 2010, Dublin will celebrate the 15th anniversary of the festival, which will run from Friday, March 12 through Wednesday, March 17.
+In 2016, Dublin will celebrate the 21th anniversary of the festival, which will run from Thursday, March 17 through Sunday, March 20.